CITYCOLLLEGE-WebProgramming/coursework-submission-actual-group-1/README.md

 - Use the `Project/views` directory for any templates
 - Use the `Project/views/partials` directory for any partials
 - Use the `Project/models`  directory for your models in case of Mongo

+You need mySQL workbench and initialize the database.
+After that you need to input the actual database name and password in the app.js  database connection.
+Open terminal in the folder and type node app.js.
+This is an App thus we run app.js and no index.
+Open the browser and run localhost:3000